m3g/ComplexMixtures.jl/docs/src/index.md

 ## Features

-Check out our [examples repository](https://github.com/m3g/ComplexMixturesExamples), featuring the analysis of solvation structures for proteins, polymers, membrane, and complex solutions!
+Check out our [examples](@ref examples), featuring the analysis of solvation structures for proteins, polymers, membrane, and complex solutions!
 The examples are also described in our [featured article](https://doi.org/10.1016/j.molliq.2021.117945).

 ### 1. Minimum-distance distribution functions: understanding solvation at a molecular level